AlcoholRehabHelp Logo

 Can You be a Heavy Drinker and not an Alcoholic?

 Not all binge drinkers are alcoholics.
-About a third of American adults are considered excessive drinkers, but only 10 percent of them are considered alcoholics.
+About a third of American adults are considered excessive drinkers, but only 10 percent are alcoholics.4

 While alcoholics have an alcohol addiction, heavy drinkers have an easier time quitting.
 They have not yet developed an alcohol dependence.